SAP-archive/cloud-cap-nodejs-codejam/exercises/02/readme.md

 The [catalog](http://localhost:4004/catalog) link will take you to the service document and the [$metadata](http://localhost:4004/catalog/$metadata) link will take you to the metadata document.

 :point_right: Explore the metadata document and familiarize yourself with the content.
 Note the entityset definition and the entity type describing the `Books` entity.
-Note also the annotations describing particular service capabilities.

 :point_right: There is also a link to the [Books](http://localhost:4004/catalog/Books) entityset.
 Follow this link to see what the service returns.
 Check what happens to the Node.js `cds` process when you try to access the entityset.